silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/00_Pages/01_Creating_New_Pages.md

 Depending on the code and modules included in your site, your page type list could contain any number of other page types.
 This could include [blog pages](/optional_features/blogs), [user defined forms](/optional_features/forms), or news pages.

-The home page of the site, shown by default when a visitor browses directly to the root of your domain, is identified within  Silverstripe by the URL segment being set as 'home'.
+The home page of the site, shown by default when a visitor browses directly to the root of your domain (eg. www.example.com/), is identified within SilverStripe by the URL segment being set to 'home'.

 ### Changing an existing page type